 Above: Bringing in the harvest at Allotment Soup, 2019, photo Maddi Nicholson

-Get involved in our long term project Allotment Soup, the Isle of Walney Community Growing Space, promoting food growing, biodiversity and building resilience and sustainable communities for the future.
-The Allotment Soup project in a community growing space and resource at heart, open to all.
-Members can join to learn about growing, and contribute towards the aims of the project, with some taking on a small plot of their own.
+Get involved in Allotment Soup, the Isle of Walney Community Growing Space, promoting food growing, biodiversity and building resilience and sustainable communities for the future.
+The Allotment Soup project is a community growing space and resource at heart, open to all.
+Members can join to learn about growing and contribute towards the future focussed aims of the project, with some taking on a small plot of their own.

 Above: Barrow Tarot by Katie Anderson, image courtesy of the artist